bmsherman/haskell-matlab/README.md

 `glnxa64`.
 Aside from convenience, certain APIs like the MATLAB Engine API will not always work otherwise (you will likely see an error involving `trap`).

 These instructions assume `stack` is to be used in a Nix environment.
+If you don't already have stack in our environment you can add it, or likely you can just run `nix-shell deps.nix` to load stack and other dependencies.

-You can load a MATLAB nix shell such as the one found in `shell.nix` - feel free to modify it to add other packages for your particular project.
+You can load a MATLAB nix shell such as the one found in `shell.nix` - feel free to modify it to add other packages for your particular project; in this case `shell.nix` depends on `deps.nix`.
+What is important to keep in mind about `shell.nix` is that it is configured to be used by `stack` in the `stack.yaml` file, but you could also run `nix-shell shell.nix` (or simply `nix-shell` in the current directory) to load an environment in which you could run MATLAB as well.

 Confirm it is working by running `matlab -nodisplay -nosplash`.